 - Generates additional funding - funds raised from the CAZ charge could be applied to other projects i.e. the installation of chargers to support EVs

 What was achieved?

-A round table event was held to permit the project partners to provide feedback on the project to a group of key stakeholders.
-The event will took the format of a guided discussion to understand the different challenges and market conditions that will affect the next stage of the development process.
+A round table event was held, permitting the project partners to provide feedback to a group of key stakeholders.
+The event took the format of a guided discussion to understand the different challenges and market conditions that will affect the next stage of the development process.